MayuRuru/GetTicket/README.md

 MVP for displaying the items of a restaurant ticket and its total price.

 This project uses React to further escalate components and to continue watching a mocked API that could easy relate to a server database.
+It has a simple responsive design in CSS.

 You can acces the [db.json](https://github.com/MayuRuru/GetTicket/blob/main/src/assets/data/db.json) file and add new items and you will see how the total price increases!